isaacs/node-bench/README.md

 Note that creating and returning a promise involves extra overhead.
 So, if you're trying to compare something where the overall time per iteration is around the same as the time to create a promise, then this will lead to useless or misleading results.
 To get around this problem, run your function many times before emitting success on the promise.
 As an example, check out `examples/nexttick-vs-settimeout.js`.

+## Asynchronous Benchmarking without Promises

+If you prefer callbacks to promises, that's fine.
+Just write your functions so that they take a single argument.
+That argument is your callback.
+Have fun with it.

+Your callback will be fired using `process.nextTick`.
+This has a wee bit of overhead, so if you're testing something really fast, you should probably construct it to run many times before calling the callback.
+Check the `examples/callback-style.js` test for an example.

+## Using node-bench programmatically

+Put the `lib/bench.js` file in your `$NODE_PATH` somewhere, and then do `require("bench")` to access its goodies.
+(Or put it somewhere else, and require it from there.)

 # <span style="background:red; color:white">WARNING!</span>

 Statistics are powerful tools, and in the wrong hands, can lead to a lot of mayhem.
 Please use this tool for good, and not evil.